thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <img src="https://thebustalab.github.io/integrated_bioanalytics/images/datavis3.png" alt="" width="100%" style="display: block; margin: auto;" />

+By now you can build and polish a wide range of standard plots.
+This chapter is a tour of the less common ones.
+Some data have a shape that the usual scatter and bar plots do not capture well: three components that sum to a whole, the similarities among many samples at once, or a distribution you want to show in full rather than summarize.
+Here we work through a set of more specialized plots for these situations, including 3D scatter plots, similarity networks, marginal summaries, ternary diagrams, and Venn diagrams.
+We will also look at mapping geographic data, from drawing coastlines and boundaries to layering your own measurements on top of a map.

 ## advanced plots {-}

 ### 3D scatter plots {-}

 `phylochemistry` contains a function to help you make somewhat decent 3D scatter plots.
 Let's look at an example (see below).
 For this, we use the function `points3D`.
-Se give it a `data` argument that gives it vectors of data that should be on the x, y, and z axes, along with a vector that uniquely identifies each observation.
+We give it a `data` argument that gives it vectors of data that should be on the x, y, and z axes, along with a vector that uniquely identifies each observation.
 We also tell it the angle of the z axis that we want, the integer to which ticks should be rounded, and the tick intervals.
 The function returns data that we can pass to ggplot to make a 3D plot.

 ``` r